-An electromagnet is a type of magnet in which the magnetic field is produced by the flow of an electric current.
-If the flow of electric current disappears, the magnetic field and its resulting effect also disappear.
+An electromagnet is a type of magnet in which the flow of an electric current produces a magnetic field.
+If the flow of electric current disappears, the magnetic field and its effect also disappear.

-There are different types of electromagnets depending on the direction of the current and the desired power.
-Among them we highlight those of circular current, direct current, rectangular and those of drive.
+There are different types of electromagnets, and their classification depends on the direction of the current and the desired power.

 How Does an Electromagnet Work?

-An electromagnet works thanks to the property that all electrical conductors experience: when a current flows through a conductor, a magnetic field is always generated.
+An electromagnet works thanks to the property that all electrical conductors experience.
+When a current flows through a conductor, it creates a magnetic field.

-The simplest electromagnet is a piece of metal wire wound into a coil.
-A cylindrical coil with the wire wound in a helix shape (similar to a corkscrew in the shape of a corkscrew) is often called a solenoid; a closed solenoid would be a torus.
+The simplest electromagnet is a metal wire wound into a copper wire.
+A cylindrical coil with a wire wound in a helix shape is often called a solenoid; a closed solenoid would be a torus.
 The ends of the cable are connected to a power source.

-Stronger magnetic fields can be produced if a core of a paramagnetic or ferromagnetic material is placed inside the coil, usually a soft iron core is used.
-The core concentrates the magnetic field so that it will be stronger than if there were only the coil winding.
+Stronger magnetic fields can be produced if a core of a paramagnetic or ferromagnetic material is placed inside the coil.
+Usually, a soft iron core is used.
+The center concentrates the magnetic field so that it will be stronger than if there were only the coil winding.
 Therefore, the magnetic strength depends on the electrical current flowing through it.